Subspace-Boosted Model Merging: Introduction

-To develop effective model merging techniques, we believe that a better understanding and analysis of what happens in the weight space during merging is essential.
-Therefore, we first present an in-depth investigation into the merged weight spaces to understand why some merging techniques yield suboptimal performances.
-In particular, we investigate model merging from the perspective of \textbf{\textit{rank collapse}} in merging task vectors.
-Our initial exploratory results, visualized in Fig.~\ref{fig:rankcollapse}, reveal that task vectors utilized to perform model merges suffer from \textbf{\textit{rank collapse}}. \textit{Rank collapse} is the phenomenon in which the majority of matrix information is captured by the highest singular values and vectors.
-This can be estimated through their \textit{cumulative energy rank}~\cite{hanif2007DetectionIN,kempf2022higherordergeneralizedsingularvalue} and \textit{stable rank} value~\cite{zhou2010stablerank,shukla2024stablerank,Sanyal-ICLR-2020} (which evaluates the ``effective'' rank of the matrix when ignoring small singular values).
-As shown in Fig.~\ref{fig:rankcollapse}, the stable rank scores of the merged task vector are lower than those of the initial task vector.
-This leads to significant weight redundancy, where the merged task vectors effectively operate on a limited subspace.
-The phenomenon of rank collapse within the output feature space of a model~\cite{Roth-ICML-2020,wang2020hypersphere,milbich2020diva} has already been associated with a reduced out-of-distribution generalization performance.
-Our analysis reveals that \textit{the entire model task vector space} suffers from rank collapse.
+To bridge this gap, we first investigate the merged weight space to understand why popular merging techniques yield suboptimal performance.
+In particular, we investigate the task vectors, since they contain the essential task information.
+Our results, visualized in Fig.~\ref{fig:rank_collapse}, reveal that the merged task vectors suffer from \textbf{\textit{rank collapse}}, in which a vast majority of information is captured by the most important singular values and vectors, shown in Fig.~\ref{fig:singural_values}.
+We provide a theoretical explanation for this phenomenon: as the number of merged models increases, the common information shared across tasks accumulates, overwhelming the orthogonal, task-specific information.
+Consequently, the unique expert knowledge is effectively suppressed, leading the merged model to operate on a constrained subspace.
+This collapse can also be quantified by the \textit{stable rank} ~\citep{zhou2010stablerank,shukla2024stablerank,Sanyal-ICLR-2020} (which evaluates the ``effective'' rank of the matrix by disregarding small singular values).
+Our analysis also reveals that \textit{rank collapse} consistently affects existing methods, seen in Fig.~\ref{fig:rank_collapse}, and that the entire model's task vector space suffers from \textit{rank collapse}, leading to the merged task vectors operating on a constrained subspace.